 The performance-minded Edge Sport is equipped with a 3.7-liter V6 - the same unit used in the Mustang - that churns out 305 horsepower and 280 lb-ft of twist.
 With FWD, fuel economy checks in at 19/26 mpg, while AWD variants return 17/23 mpg.

-All three of the Edge's engines are bolted to a six-speed manual transmission, although the Edge Sport benefits from paddle-shifters that provide the driver with an additional level of control.
+All three of the Edge's engines are bolted to a six-speed automatic transmission, although the Edge Sport benefits from paddle-shifters that provide the driver with an additional level of control.

 The Edge can be had in SE, SEL, Limited and Sport trims.